Speaker | Time | Text |

 Those are the details that will have to be worked out. | ||

-But if, if, and it is a large if at this moment, they come onto that stage and they announce that there is a ceasefire, there will be enormous relief in this country. | ||
+But if, if, and it is a large if at this moment, they come on to that stage and they announce that there is a ceasefire, there will be enormous relief in this country. | ||

-Finally, people will be able to rest at least for now and then worry about what comes tomorrow. | ||
+Finally, people will be able to rest, at least for now, and then worry about what comes tomorrow. | ||

-Yeah, it's impossible to overstate the challenge that lies ahead, whether there is a ceasefire here or not. | ||
+It's impossible to overstate the challenge that lies ahead, whether there is a ceasefire here or not. | ||

-Ian, something that you just brought up, which I think is really important for our audience, is just to remind them of where this all stands. | ||
+Ian, something that you just brought up, which I think is really important for our audience, is just to remind them where this all stands. | ||

 Of course, Americans have been deeply following the war in Ukraine since the invasion more than three and a half years ago. | ||

-And Ian, as you point out, Russian gains, they are now overseeing, if you will, or in control of, at least for now, about 20% of the eastern part of Ukraine. | ||
+And Ian, as you point out, Russian gains, they are now overseeing, if you will, or in control of, at least for now, about twenty percent of the eastern part of Ukraine. | ||

-Vladimir Putin has signaled that he doesn't want to give any of that up. | ||
+Vladimir Putin has signalled that he doesn't want to give anything of that up. | ||

 In fact, there are a couple of areas where he wants more territory. | ||

-And of course, President Zelensky has said that that territory is rightfully belongs to Ukraine and the people of Ukraine, that the Constitution wouldn't allow him to give that up, even though Russia made gains after the invasion. | ||
+And of course, President Zelenskyy has said that that territory is rightfully belongs to Ukraine and the people of Ukraine that the constitution wouldn't allow him to give that up, even though Russia made gains after the invasion. | ||

-So, again, if, and it's a big if, they announce a ceasefire here today, it would seem there's going to be quite a challenge when they get President Zelensky, President Putin, President Trump to a table. | ||
+So again, if, and it's a big if, they announce a ceasefire here today, it would seem there's going to be quite a challenge when they get President Zelensky, President Putin, President Trump to a table. | ||

 unidentified